-Online Poker and Gambling Laws in Illinois
+Online Poker Illinois: Gambling Laws & Regulation

 There’s still no online poker legislation in Illinois, but the state expanded its gaming options recently.
 Illinois became the 11th state to legalize sports betting.
 Lawmakers passed this in mid-2019 and it also expanded casinos in the state.
 River Casino in Des Plaines was the first casino to start sports betting.
 They opened on March 9, 2020 and then Gov. J.B.
 Pritzker signed an executive order to allow for expanding online sports betting across the state in June.